hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/3 - Row Level Security.md

 ---

 ## Key considerations
+- RLS works with a **whitelisting principle**: once enabled, access is denied by default.
+Only rows explicitly allowed by a policy are visible or updatable.
 - RLS requires **careful planning and setup**.
 - Policies must be defined explicitly; once RLS is enabled, access is denied unless a policy allows it.
 - RLS policies apply **in addition** to normal table and schema privileges.